ONLY SERIOUS HOMES PLEASE

-For heart worm prevention, Ivomec and Heartguard on monthly basis, 25th of every month we administer.
+For heart worm prevention, Heartguard on a monthly basis; We administer 1st day of every month.

 For now, dogs are flown to the following international airports where direct flights from Seoul/Incheon International Airport.
-Our SaveKoreanDogs Sanctuary/shelter is located 1-2 hours from the airport depending on the traffic.
-We try to use direct flight only as it takes 11 hours to West Coast and 13 hours to East Coast.
-Why we avoid transfer/layover is that I can’t let the dogs wait long hours again at the airport and then get on the connecting flight when it’s already more than ten hours of flight to go across the Pacific.
-As for Korean Air we use frequently for all the dogs flying out, there is a comfortable live animal compartment with auto temperature control.
+The SaveKoreanDogs Sanctuary is located 1-2 hours from the airport depending on the traffic.
+We use only direct flights as it takes 11 hours to West Coast and 13 hours to East Coast.
+We fly dogs on Korean Air and Asiana, there is a comfortable live animal compartment with auto temperature control.
 Small dogs with a total weight with crate less than 5 kg are allowed to fly in-cabin placed under the passenger seat in front of you.

-Los Angeles: KE017 arriving LAX at 9 am + 1 hour
+Los Angeles: Korean Air KE017 Asiana OZ202 arriving LAX at 9 am + 1 hour

-Washington: KE 093 arriving Dulles airport at 9 am + 1 hour
+Washington: Korean Air KE 093 arriving Dulles airport at 9 am + 1 hour

 Other Cities: Chicago, Atlanta, Dallas/Texas

-Chicago: KE 037 arriving Ohare at 9 am + 1 hour
+Chicago: Korean Air KE037 arriving O’hare at 9 am + 1 hour

-Atlanta: KE 035 arriving at Heartfields Jackson at 9:30 am + 1 hour
+Atlanta: Korean Air KE035 arriving at Hartsfield-Jackson at 9:30 am + 1 hour

-Dallas/Texas: KE 031 arriving Forthworth at 9 am + 1 hour
+Dallas/Texas: Korean Air KE031 arriving Fort Worth at 9 am + 1 hour if delayed

-Among all the destinations, Toronto is the most expensive and flies three times a week depending on the season.
-Airline cargo requires a minimum 4 business days booking in advance.
-Upon acceptance/approval of your application for adoption, we make arrangements for the quarantine papers and cargo schedule for the dog.
+FLYING DOGS CARGO: Airline cargo requires a minimum 4 business days booking in advance.
+Upon approval of your application for adoption, we make arrangements for the quarantine papers and book the cargo space for the dog.
 Once your payment is made (for the transporting costs), I can put the dog on a flight.
-Your payment must come to our non profit charity account on our website, http://savekoreandogs.org/adoption-costs-fees/

 Korean Air Destinations